1 out of 100+ photos submitted by the community. Taken in 1971 at the Manila Airport. “My parents emigrating to America with one suitcase each.”

 Our Mission in Motion

 AJSOCAL is the leading civil rights advocate for the Asian American and Pacific Islander (AAPI) community.
-We combat discrimination, offer free legal services and workshops in Southern California to those who are low-income and everyone in need, and drive policy change from local to national levels.
+Our services are open to individuals of all races and ethnicities, without restriction.
+We combat discrimination, provide free legal services and workshops across Southern California for low-income community members and anyone in need, and drive policy change from the local to national level.
 Rooted in the legacy of our immigrant forebears and fueled by modern advocacy, we remain steadfast in our pursuit of justice.

 After decades of unwavering advocacy, our journey speaks volumes.